DAEJINLIM/RangeSlider/README.md

 ## License

-RangeSlider is available under the MIT License
+RangeSlider is available under the MIT License.